Standsfield History, Family Crest & Coats of Arms

 The surname Standsfield was first found in Lancashire at Worsthorn, a township, in the parochial chapelry and poor-law union of Burnley, parish of Whalley, Higherdivision of the hundred of Blackburn.
 "Worsthorn, or Wrdest, belonged to Henry de Wrdest in the reign of Stephen or Henry II.; and was granted in that of Edward II., by Henry de Lacy, to the Stansfield family."
 "Audenshaw Lodge [in Audenshaw, Lancashire], an agreeable seat, was for many generations in the possession of the Stanfields: there are several other ancient and some handsome and neat mansions in the division."

 Early History of the Standsfield family

-Another 275 words (20 lines of text) covering the years 1508, 1587 and 1839 are included under the topic Early Standsfield History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Standsfield research.
+Another 138 words (10 lines of text) covering the years 1508, 1587 and 1839 are included under the topic Early Standsfield History in all our PDF Extended History products and printed products wherever possible.